Ray Foley: Personal life

-Foley married his girlfriend, RTÉ 2fm newsreader, Kate Carolan in 2007.
-They met while they both worked on SPIN 1038.
-He proposed to Kate on O'Connell Street in Dublin City Centre and spent their honeymoon attending the Oxegen Music Festival.
-On Monday 2 April 2012, Ray announced on-air that Kate had given birth to their first child, a boy, Matthew, on 1 April 2012.
-Ray announced the birth of their second child, Andrew in June 2014.
+Foley married RTÉ 2fm newsreader Kate Carolan in 2007.
+They met while working at SPIN 1038.
+He proposed to Carolan on O'Connell Street in Dublin City Centre and they spent their honeymoon attending the Oxegen Music Festival.
+On Monday 2 April 2012, Foley announced on-air that Kate had given birth to their first child on 1 April 2012.
+Foley announced the birth of their second child in June 2014.